The Best RV Roadside Assistance Plans

 Providing a basic level of service, the company’s RV Standard plan starts at just $64.95 for the first year and provides coverage for you, your partner, and your dependent children.

-For that price, Good sam will dispatch an RV mobile mechanic in case of emergency and provide flat tire repair and replacement services, battery jumpstarts, a locksmith service, and free delivery of up to five gallons of fuel or fluid.
+For that price, Good sam will dispatch an RV mobile mechanic in case of emergency and provide flat tire repair and replacement services, battery jumpstarts, a locksmith service, and free delivery of up to five gallons of fuel or fluid (emergency roadside service).

 Unlimited towing comes as standard across all three of the company’s plans, as does a trip interruption protection service.

-This means that if you have to put your plans on hold while your vehicle is being repaired, they’ll cover some of your expenses for things like food, hotel fees, and car rental.
+This means that if you have to put your plans on hold while your vehicle is being repaired at a repair shop or repair facility, they’ll cover some of your expenses for things like food, hotel fees, car rental (rental car) and might even cover a repalcement RV rental.

 On the RV standard plan, this coverage amounts to $150 a day up to the total value of $100.
 On other plans, this extends to $1,200.